metalcamp/handbook/work-process.md

 User Stories that are dependent on each other should be merged into one bigger user story.
 This kind of user stories can have 2 champions.

+For each sprint, a new milestone is created with name `Sprint #X` where `X` is the number of the sprint (e.g. `Sprint #4`).
+On SCRUM sprint planning each User Story that is added to the planning sprint must be also added to the new milestone.
+With this ZenHub will automatically generate Burndown chart and we avoid having an additional label (`Sprint #X` label).

 ### Schedule